DataLab-Platform/DataLab/doc/features/signal/menu/operation.rst

         horizontal marker, peaks are detected automatically (see vertical markers with labels indicating peak position)

+Convolution
+    Create a new signal which is the convolution of each selected signal with respect to another signal.

+    This feature is based on SciPy's `scipy.signal.convolve <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.convolve.html>`_ function.

 ROI extraction
     Create a new signal from a user-defined Region of Interest (ROI).